 As a follower of Christ, we should strive to love others like God loves us – unconditionally and without expectation in return.

-According to 1 Corinthians 13:4-7 KJV, Paul gives us some scripture dealing with some of the qualities of agape love, referred to in these verses as charity, which is truly showing the love of God.
+According to 1 Corinthians 13:4-7 NIV, Paul gives us some scripture dealing with some of the qualities of agape love, referred to in these verses as charity, which is truly showing the love of God.